Blogs

 Win/Loss Ratio: Shows the proportion of profitable trades.

-Each KPI provides unique insights, aiding comprehensive strategy evaluation.
+Each KPI provides unique insights, aiding in a comprehensive evaluation of the strategy.
 These metrics guide decisions on optimizing trading strategies.

 Evaluating Strategy Effectiveness